 Concerning professor branding, the perceived quality of a professor originates from the general instruction quality of the professor and the assessment and perception of the students in comparison with similar cases (Keller and Aaker, 1992; Zeithaml, 1988).
 The students' perception of professor's instruction quality originates from the comparison drawn between the former perceived expectations and their experience of reception, assessment and use of the educational services.
 Instruction quality of the professors is measured using some indicators such as high passion, experiential and practical learning (Myers, 2010) and active learning (Laverie, 2006).
-When the professors provide the students with quality education, the students experience a strong emotional response to professor brand demonstrated through the expression of personal opinions and one's feelings about the professors.
+When the professors provide the students with quality education, the students experience a strong emotional response to professor.
 These positive and desirable judgement and feelings act as the tools employed to develop attachments between the students and professors (Keller, 2001).
-Also, it can be concluded through the development of Aaker's idea (1991) that the perceived instruction quality of the professors can influence the selection of the professors by the students and the students' loyalty to the professors.
+Also, it can be concluded through the development of Aaker's idea (1991) that the perceived instruction quality of the professors.
 Therefore, considering the above-mentioned analyses, the following hypotheses are considered: